 You may want to anonymize your data in the report on your findings.
 There are two options for anonymizing survey responses: you can use generic language to report a finding (e.g., “one respondent commented …”), or you can use pseudonyms for respondents.
 If you decide to use pseudonyms, place a note at the first instance that indicates that the names of survey respondents have been changed to preserve their anonymity.

 Citing Data Collected by Others

-When citing published data, you’ll need to point readers to the source.
+When citing published data—such as data from Google Trends, the United States Census, or the MLA Language Map—you’ll need to point readers to the source.
 If the data are included in a report, use in-text citations keyed to works-cited-list entries to cite the information.

 Of the 321,144 speakers of Greek in the United States in 2010, nearly a quarter (72,864) lived in New York State (MLA Language Map).

 MLA Language Map Data Center.
 Modern Language Association, apps.mla.org/map_data.

 Some research organizations make large amounts of data available for personal use.
 The National Center for Education Statistics, for example, allows users to run customized queries from the data in its Integrated Postsecondary Education Data System (nces.ed.gov/ipeds/).
 To cite data subsets created from such sources, identify your query terms in the text or an endnote and, if possible, give readers access to your customized data tables, ideally as figures in the text; it’s not necessary to create a works-cited-list entry.